The Prime Ministers: Summary

 Avner wrote that the book was not a "conventional biography or memoir".
 Text from a condolence letter written by Jehan Sadat, Anwar Sadat's widow to Begin in November 1982 after the latter's spouse had died, was also included.
 Begin wanted to publish a memoir titled From Destruction to Redemption.
 He considered Henry Kissinger, the only United States Secretary of State who "ever truly understood the Israel-Arab conflict".
 During a diplomatic meeting in Israel, one of Kissinger's friend from his schooldays in Germany, greeted him.
 Instead of replying, Kissinger ignored him.
 Then his friend, a psychiatrist by profession gave Avner an analysis of Kissinger's psychology.
 He explained that though Kissinger presented himself as a man of strong will and self-assurance but he had "a tendency to paranoia, and an excessive sense of failure".
 He also asked Avner to inform Rabin that "deep inside" Kissinger was "an insecure and paranoid Jew."
 Avner also included account of his conversation with an English baroness who told him that Margaret Thatcher had Jews in her cabinet because she was "most comfortable among the lower-middle class."
 Though initially Avner hesitated to work with Begin, he considered him "exceptional" among all the 4 prime ministers discussed.
 Rabin advised Avner to work with Begin, as he was "[his] kind of Jew".

 Eshkol, Meir and Rabin did not trust Abba Eban, Foreign Affairs Minister of Israel from 1966-1974.
 Eshkol even called him a "knowledgeable fool".
 He also said of him, "Eban never gives the right solution, only the right speech."
 Avner wrote that he was unhappy with his service under Peres.
 During the Yom Kippur War (1973), European social democratic governments did not help Israel and eventually Meir rebuked them during a Socialist International meeting after the war.
 When Begin ordered the 1981 bombing on the under construction nuclear reactor Osirak in Iraq, US president Ronald Reagan was surprised by the decision and why the Israeli government had not informed United States about its concerns regarding the Iraqi nuclear program.
 A paper detailing the plan, was prepared by the transition team but officials in the Carter administration were not able to inform their successors regarding it.
 A few days prior to Rabin's assassination, Avner questioned him why did he shook hands with Yasser Arafat.
 He replied that peace with him was a "long shot", that Israel's immediate neighbors—Egypt, Jordan, Syria and Saudi Arabia would be destabilized by Iran-sponsored Islamic fundamentalism.
-He explained that Arafat and Palestinian Liberation Organization were the only hopes for a secular Palestine.
+He explained that Arafat and Palestine Liberation Organization were the only hopes for a secular Palestine.
 The author had also included his biography in the book.